Table of Contents

 Letโs break it down:

-- The Severity of The Injuries โ The more serious the injuries (both to you and your baby), the higher the potential settlement.
+- The Severity of the Injuries โ The more serious the injuries (both to you and your baby), the higher the potential settlement.

 - Medical Costs โ If you need long-term medical treatment, like prenatal care, ultrasounds, or even special procedures, your settlement will likely be higher to cover these expenses.